History of Urbana University

 Improvements to the overall infrastructure of the campus were noticed immediately.
-In August of 2014, the University began the 2014-2015 academic year, welcoming its first agribusiness students and exceeding projected enrollment goals.
+In August of 2014, the University began the 2014-2015 academic year exceeding projected enrollment goals.
 Franklin University committed to protect the historic brand identity of Urbana University.

 Urbana University currently serves more than 1800 students from around the world.
 Known for innovative academic programs that feature personal attention from faculty, the University offers more than 30 undergraduate programs and several graduate degrees, delivering course work in class, online, or a combination of both.
 Blue Knights athletics includes 15 NCAA Division II sports along with intercollegiate bowling, cheerleading, dance, and shooting sports.